Meet the teachers

 Will you have snack time?

 Yes.
-It will be a community snack.
-Parents will be asked to send in healthy snacks like goldfish, crackers, vanilla wafers, graham crackers, etc. As long as snacks are sent in, we will have snack to give.
+Parents will be asked to send in healthy snacks like goldfish, crackers, vanilla wafers, graham crackers, etc. Students will not be permitted to share snacks with others.

 Will there be homework?